Meet the Team

 Raymond B. Chiu

-Raymond B. Chiu is an assistant professor of business at Redeemer University.
-He was formerly assistant professor at the Goodman School of Business, Brock University and a postdoctoral researcher at the Ivey Business School at Western University.
+Raymond B. Chiu was an assistant professor at the business school of Redeemer University.
+Prior to that he was an assistant professor at the Goodman School of Business (Brock University) and a postdoctoral researcher at the Ivey Business School (Western University).

 Raymond is involved in research on cross-cultural religious diversity, truth and trust in leadership, the rise of domineering leaders, and the assessment of moral goodness.
 His dissertation on workplace religiousness and spirituality was a co-winner of the 2018 Best Ph.D.
 Dissertation Award from the Human Resources Research Institute (Human Resources Professionals Association).
 He has also been active lifelong in nonprofit leadership and community development roles among marginalized populations.